KaiPereira/The-Secret-Weapon/README.md

 **Try to read all of this before adding something to the board, it's important information!**

+First off, all the submissions will get 25 tickets, and 10% prototype progress!
+If you add something really, really cool, I might be able to hand out more tickets, but submit your component, before asking me!

-It's as simple as this:
+Submission is as simple as this:

 * Put your name down for what schematic sheet you're working on (so we don't have merge conflicts) in the canvas in #The-Secret-Weapon on Slack!
 If you don't want to be on Slack, you can probably work backwards in the sheets, like start at 100 or something!
 * Fork/clone the repository